 FPDI FIRST NATIONS

-The First Nations Robotics Pilot Project was a career exploration pilot to expose First Nations youth to possible careers in IT, programming, STEM concepts, and related careers.
+The First Nations Robotics Workshop was a career exploration pilot to expose First Nations youth to possible careers in IT, programming, STEM concepts, and related careers.

-Cogmation Robotics Inc. delivered the Robotics training to 6 First Nation University and College students who were hired by FPDI as Instructors for the summer Workshops.
-Cogmation provided on going/daily technical support as the 6 Instructors delivered the workshops to the First Nation youth participants.
+Cogmation Robotics Inc. delivers the Robotics training to First Nation University and College students who were hired by FPDI as Instructors for the summer Workshops.
+Cogmation provided on going/daily technical support as the Instructors deliver the workshops to First Nation youth participants.